Ben Cutmore

-Ben Cutmore (born 10 March 2003) is an English diver who represents Great Britain.
+Benjamin Paul Cutmore (born 10 March 2003) is an English diver who represents Great Britain.

 Career

 Cutmore was born in Cambridge, but moved to London to train at the London Aquatics Centre.

 2022

 At the 2022 FINA Diving Grand Prix in Calgary, Cutmore won the silver medal in the 10 metre synchronised platform with partner Kyle Kothari.
 At the 2022 Commonwealth Games held in Birmingham, Cutmore placed fourth in the 10 metre synchronised platform.
 At the 2022 European Aquatics Championships in Rome, he won gold in the 10 metre synchronised platform.